Land Tax (England): Subsidy Act 1670/71 (22 & 23 Cha. 2. c. 3)

-Land Tax Act 1688 (1 Will. & Mary c 20)
+Land Tax Act 1688 (1 Will. & Mar. c.
+20)

-The 1689 Act aimed to capture income from all sources: business, employment and land (the main source of wealth in the seventeenth century and for many years afterwards).
+The Land Tax Act 1688 (1 Will. & Mar. c.
+20) aimed to capture income from all sources: business, employment and land (the main source of wealth in the seventeenth century and for many years afterwards).
 In a sense, it was a general income tax, although income was not itself assessed.
 The state lacked the administrative machinery to measure actual income.
 Instead, income was calculated indirectly by reference to the deemed yield from the capital value of assets, to which was applied a rate of twelve pence (one shilling) in the pound (5%).
 However, despite this, it soon proved impracticable to collect much tax from business and employment, and the main yield of the tax came from the charges on land.
-Hence before long, the tax came to be called the Land Tax, and the annual Land Tax Acts used this name.
+Hence before long, the tax came to be called the Land Tax, and the annual Land Tax acts used this name.
 The business and employment charges lingered on, and were repealed by 1877.

 The charge on land in 1689 depended on a valuation of all property throughout the country to find its open market rental value.
 That value was the income subject to the tax.
 Because, no doubt, of the difficulty and expense of valuation, the same values were used in subsequent years.
 As time passed the original valuation become increasingly unrealistic and, moreover, the relative value of property in different areas changed, especially as the Industrial Revolution got underway.
 Poor land in places that became major powerhouses increased hugely in value.
 Surprisingly, however, there was never another valuation in the entire 271-year history of Land Tax, even though it was re-enacted annually until 1798, when it was made permanent.
 Naturally, there were many complaints over the years about the unfair incidence of the tax, but MPs for the lightly taxed areas resisted reform.

-Land Tax Act 1692 (4 Will. & Mary c.
+Land Tax Act 1692 (4 Will. & Mar c.
 1)

-The 1692 Act is introduced simply as "an Act for granting to their Majesties an Aid of four shillings in the pound for one year, for carrying on a vigorous war against France", but subsequently became known as one of the Land Tax Acts.
+The Land Tax Act 1692 (4 Will. & Mar. c.
+1) is introduced simply as "an Act for granting to their Majesties an Aid of four shillings in the pound for one year, for carrying on a vigorous war against France", but subsequently became known as one of the Land Tax Acts.
 (Four shillings in the pound equates to 20% of imputed income based on the value of the asset.)